 Amazon operates huge warehouses with hundreds of employees working in each one.
-With so many humans in one place, accidents will happen and damaged products will pop up from time to time.
+With so many humans in one place, accidents will happen, and damaged products will pop up from time to time.
 At the end of the period, when you reconcile your Seller Central reports, you can see which items Amazon damaged and ask for a refund.
-This is another very common error with Amazon.
+This is another prevalent error with Amazon.

 Incorrect Weight/Dimension Fees

-In some rare cases, Amazon can charge your products for a higher weight or dimensions than they actually have.
+Amazon can charge your products for a higher weight or dimensions in some rare cases than they actually have.
 This happened to me in the early days.
 Every subsequent order carried the wrong charges, amounting to several times my monthly Optimum Premier bills!
-This can add up to a significant amount when you do discover the error after a few weeks or months.
+This can add up to a significant amount when you discover the error after a few weeks or months.
 Luckily, you can claim a reimbursement in full.
-Just to avoid any problems at your end, make sure your mfg staffing is on-point and you don’t have employees weighing your products wrong.
+To avoid any problems at your end, make sure your mfg staffing is on-point, and you don’t have employees weighing your products wrong.
 It will save you a lot of confusion and embarrassment.